-- VAW is underpinned by gender inequality, and in order to prevent and eradicate it from Society, efforts need to focus on delivering greater gender equality, tackling perpetrator behaviour, and intervening early and effectively to prevent violence and abuse.
-It is the aim of the VAW MAP to harness the expertise of its partners to consider, implement and manage processes that achieve this. - 4.2 Inverclyde VAW Multi Agency Strategy mirrors the priorities of the Scottish Government's 'Equally Safe Scotland's Strategy for preventing and eradicating violence against women and Girls.' - 4.3 The VAW annual report gives an overview and annual outturn of the priorities of the VAW MAP, strategic developments and changes to legislation.
+- 4.1 VAW is underpinned by gender inequality, and in order to prevent and eradicate it from society, efforts need to focus on delivering greater gender equality, tackling perpetrator behaviour, and intervening early and effectively to prevent violence and abuse.
+It is the aim of the VAW MAP to harness the expertise of its partners to consider, implement and manage processes that achieve this. - 4.2 At its meeting of 19 June 2017 the Alliance Board endorsed the Inverclyde Violence against Women Multi-Agency Strategy 2017-2022 as an outcome-focused strategy which set out to address violence against women through multi-agency working in Inverclyde.
+The Inverclyde VAW Multi Agency Strategy mirrors the priorities of the Scottish Government's 'Equally Safe Scotland's Strategy for preventing and eradicating violence against women and girls.' - 4.3 The VAW annual report gives an overview and annual outturn of the priorities of the VAW MAP, strategic developments and changes to legislation.